-Taking a food tour is one of my favourite ways to get to know a city these days.
+Taking a food tour is one of my favorite ways to get to know a city these days.
 I like how it combines learning something with eating – and that they normally go beyond the standard tourist itinerary.
-There are loads of different food tours on offer in Istanbul.
-Choose from street food, how about having dinner in Europe and dessert in Asia? or visiting markets?
-Check out a complete list of Istanbul food tour options here.

 3 Day Itinerary for Istanbul Options